deploy2zenodo/deploy2zenodo/README.md

   * used for private data (e. g. access token)
 * [CI/CD variable in the .gitlab-ci.yml](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-gitlab-ciyml-file)
   * stored in the repository
-  * in public projects also public accessable
+  * in public projects also publicly accessable

 You should think about which information to store at which place.
 Here a few simple considerations: